claudia-cortese/REPLYPROJECT-775701/README.md

 	- Hierarchical clustering was on the other hand too computationally expensive and not as scalable to large datasets as k-means.

 - We then trained an ANN, first to PCA features and then to VAE features, since ANNs are highly flexible and capable of learning complex patterns in the data.
 They can effectively handle the features extracted by PCA though the use of dense layers and dropout for regularization.
+	- LBP was not trained on the ANN since PCA performed better.
 	- Support Vector Machines and Random Forests were alternatives we considered.
-However, SVMs may not scale well to large datasets like oura and Random Forests cannot learn patterns as complex as the ones ANNs can learn.
+However, SVMs may not scale well to large datasets like ours and Random Forests cannot learn patterns as complex as the ones ANNs can learn.